 Almost all business looks for scalable results in terms of lead generation and driving sales.
 Ensuring the satisfaction of customers with the online experience is another forte it carries.
 The best option to accomplish all these goals is to invest in a new website or revamping an existing one.
 It is not so critical to set up the site, as one can always search for an experienced web design company to get the job done with excellence.
-It is crucial to cultivate it in a way that you can achieve a measurable ROI.
+This is crucial to cultivate it in a way that you can achieve a measurable ROI.
 It should be nurtured well during the initial days.
 Individual strategies should be employed to make it work effectively.
 Here is an overview of the options to grow your website during the first year after launch.

 There are three vital phases to be handled well after a website is launched.
 There are a few areas to work on to make the website a grand success.